m-ender/gloomhaven-rules/README-no-images.md

 # Gloomhaven Rule Book
-An inofficial light-weight, searchable copy of the rule book.
+An inofficial lightweight, searchable copy of the rule book.
 All text is taken directly from the official rule book and any mistakes are my own.

 ---
 **<p align="right">Pages 4 and 5</p>**